hoanb1/ground-station/README.md

 - **Monitoring:** Per-subscriber statistics and health monitoring
 - **Reliability:** Slow consumers don't block fast producers

 *   **Frontend:** The frontend is a single-page application built with React, Redux Toolkit, and Material-UI.
-It communicates with the backend using a socket.io connection for real-time updates.
+It communicates with the backend using a socket.io connection for real-time updates, including decoded data display and live audio monitoring.
 *   **Backend:** The backend is a Python application built with FastAPI.
 It provides a REST API and a socket.io interface for the frontend.
-It also manages the worker processes.
+It manages worker processes, decoder lifecycle, and coordinates the pub/sub architecture for signal distribution.
 *   **Workers:** The worker processes are responsible for the heavy lifting.
-They perform tasks such as satellite tracking, SDR streaming, and antenna control.
+They perform tasks such as satellite tracking, SDR streaming, signal demodulation, data decoding (SSTV implemented, Morse/AFSK/LoRa in development), and antenna control.
+Workers use IQ Broadcaster and Audio Broadcaster for efficient multi-consumer signal distribution.

 ## Third-Party Libraries & Technologies